decchu14/Python-Password-Checker/README.md

      -> We then open our text file and read our passwords line by line.

      -> Here also we can save any number of passwords.

+THE IDEA BEHIND THE THIS WHOLE PROCESS :-
+   * Our passwords gets leaked all the time.
+   * Ever heard of Data breaches?
+A data breach is the intentional or unintentional release of secure or private/confidentional information to an untrusted eenvirnment. example:- facebook, linkdIn, yahoo etc, has been hacked with data breaches.
+   * All these companies sometimes leaks their databases therefore, our usernames and passwords gets leaked to the public.
+   * Hackers compile these lists of usernames and passwords and try to login to different services.